 And then to have to prove it to the Home Office!
 And to talk to often a male, straight guy and a hostile one at that…

 SN: This is an issue isn’t it as women are entitled to speak to a woman officer but they’re not told about this right.

 W4RW: Absolutely and there’ll often be language difficulties or cultural differences.
-For example you don’t talk about sex in many cultures.
+For example, you don’t talk about sex in many cultures.
 Particularly not gay sex.
 And you don’t open up to someone you don’t know – well none of us do.
 You just don’t do that!
-And to have to do that in a very official, austere, intimidating environment, where you are being questioned again and again to try and catch you out.
+And to have to do that in a very official, austere, intimidating environment, where you are being questioned, again and again, to try and catch you out.
 They’re asking ‘where’s your evidence’.
-And they’re asking about things which aren’t culturally relevant to you.
+And they’re asking about things that aren’t culturally relevant to you.

 SN: I think this is a really key point isn’t it, that the Home Office has this attitude that gay culture is Western Gay Culture.

 W4RW: Yes.
 Absolutely.
 If you’re destitute you are probably not going to be going to a gay nightclub.
 And even if you aren’t destitute, you might not be going for cultural reasons.
 It’s very very hard for people to prove their sexuality.
 Under Labour 98% of gay asylum seekers were sent back to their country of origin.
 Apparently, it’s a bit less now but it’s not improved very much.

 SN: I had no idea it was so high.

 W4RW: It has got a little bit better in the last few years.
 But you see a lot of hypocrisy from the government.
 Like, hey we have same-sex marriage now but we’ll detain this lesbian in Yarls Wood for months or years.
 Or – oh FGM’s terrible but we’ll send this woman back who has escaped FGM and she’ll experience it when she gets back.